iL0g1c/OspreyEyes-Remastered/docs/CALLSIGN_GRAPH.md

 * **Export** – capture the current view as either a PNG (canvas snapshot) or an SVG (positions are converted into vector instructions after the simulation settles).
+* **Center gravity** – every layout includes a subtle radial force that keeps disconnected components gently pulled toward the origin so they remain in the viewport, even when the optional d3 helpers are unavailable.

 The simulation is powered by the `force-graph` WebGL renderer, which is now vendored inside `src/tools/user_graph/static/vendor` so the UI never depends on